How to Change WordPress Language: Tutorial for Beginners

 How to Change WordPress Language : Tutorial for Beginners

 You have installed WordPress in your system and by default; it is installed in the English language and now you want to change WordPress language.
 But you are not sure of the procedure to do it.
 Sounds familiar?
-If yes is the answer then reading this tutorial might be a great help regarding how to WordPress change language.
+If yes is the answer then reading this tutorial for beginners might be a great help regarding how to WordPress change language.

 When you install WordPress, by default it is installed in the English language.
 However, it can be changed later.
 To change the default language of the WordPress Installation is quite simple as it has the built-in capability to be used in any language.

 WordPress is available in more than 70 languages.
 And translation for more than 160 is in progress.
 Bear in mind, changing the WordPress site language will only change the language for the WordPress dashboard, it won’t change your page content.
 It will remain as it was written.

 It is really important that you should understand the difference between the front end and the back end language.
 Front-end is what your visitors will see, while, the backend is what you will see at the back i.e. at the WordPress dashboard or WordPress Admin.

 The interface language and the blog language are the two different things to be taken care of.
 And if you’re creating a website for any of your clients who don’t understand the English, then you’re required to change the interface to the user’s native tongue so he can handle the website well.